 If you want to study full-time, you must apply for a student visa in order to stay in the U.S. You can find information about the visa application at the nearest consulate or embassy in your country or visit www.travel.state.gov.
-If you need help from Arcadia University, contact Meredith Mashner, Office of International Affairs, at email@example.com.
-F-1 students must pay a fee of $200 for the Student and Exchange Visitor Information System.
+If you need help from Arcadia University, contact Allison DeNoble, International Student Advisor, at firstname.lastname@example.org.
+F-1 students must pay a fee for the Student and Exchange Visitor Information System.
 There are several ways to pay.
 In most cases, you can use a credit card online at www.fmjfee.com.
 Make sure you keep proof of your payment.
 You will need this at your interview.

 Schedule Your Interview Appointment